 The Nice Girl’s Guide To Saying No*.

-*How to set boundaries and take care of yourself Without feeling like a slacker or being a total bitch.
+*How to set boundaries and take care of yourself Without feeling like a total slacker.

 Most “Nice Girls” have a LIFETIME of conditioning that makes it hard for us to be comfortable with ‘not helping out’.

 It’s important for us to be liked and accepted.

 We’ve been taught to be helpful, accommodating, to work hard and be a contributor.

 We thrive on getting gold stars and pats on the back.

 And, as a modern woman in this world, as a daughter, wife, mother, employee, neighbor and friend, there is an endless list of people asking us for things that we feel like we ‘should’ do.

 Why do we feel like we should say yes?
 Well…